GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 # Interception Scripts

 ## Overview
 Interception scripts can be used to implement custom business logic for authentication, authorization and more in a way that is upgrade-proof and doesn't require forking the Gluu Server code.
-Each type of script is described by a java interface -- i.e. which methods are required.
+Each type of script is described by a Java interface -- i.e. which methods are required.

 The web interface for Custom Scripts can be accessed by navigating to `Configuration` > `Manage Custom Scripts`.